 Rearing tank is the fishtank, tanks or pond for raising and feeding the fish

 Biofilter: is a location where the Nitrifying bacteria are nurtured.
 These bacteria convert ammonia into nitrates, which are used as nutrient by the plants.
 Biofilters are not absolutely necessary in all systems and many function just fine without them so long as all other facets along the chain from fish food used to fish tank populations are kept in synch.
 Even though the biofilter under some circumstances is not necessary – the bacteria ARE needed.

-Settling basin is used for catching assorted waste such as uneaten food and screening out fine particulates
+Setting basin is used for catching assorted waste such as uneaten food and screening out fine particulates.

 The Hydroponic System

 The Hydroponic System is the section of the Aquaponic setup where plants are reared by absorbing nutrients from the water.
 It consists of ….